Bukayo Saka: Arsenal forward 'ready to go' after injury and could start against Fulham, says Mikel Arteta

 "The careful things are already done, so now it's about putting him on the grass in the right moments, but he is pushing because he really wants it."

-Saka had to undergo surgery on his hamstring after the injury, suffered during the 5-1 win over Crystal Palace on December 21, but Arteta is confident about throwing him back in.
+Saka underwent surgery on his hamstring after the injury, suffered during the 5-1 win over Crystal Palace on December 21, but Arteta is confident about throwing him back in.

 - Arsenal fixtures & scores | FREE Arsenal PL highlights▶️